MHand11/Project-One/README.md

  - filebeat-config.yml to /etc/ansible/files/filebeat.yml
  - metricbeat-config.ymlto /etc/ansible/files/metricbeat.yml

-- using nano Update the etc/ansible/hosts file to include
+Use nano Update the etc/ansible/hosts file to include
 - add groups for [websevers] and [elk] if not already done.
 - each of your webservers IP address' under the [webservers] section
 - add the ELK sever ip address to the [elk] section